Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 92. Debate Post

-A debate post is a blog post where you take a side in a debate and share your thoughts.
+A debate post is a post where you take a side in a debate and share your thoughts.

 These types of posts get a lot of comments and engagement from readers who have their own take on the topic.